GURUFOCUS.COM » STOCK LIST » Industrials » Conglomerates » Balmer Lawrie & Co Ltd (BOM:523319) » Definitions » E10

 Address

 Balmer Lawrie & Co Ltd operates through various segments namely Industrial Packaging, Logistics Infrastructure, Logistic Services, Travel and Vacations, Greases and Lubricants, and Others.
-The company generates a majority of its revenue from the Industrial Packaging segment followed by Logistic Services.
+The company generates a majority of its revenue from the Industrial Packaging segment followed by the Greases and Lubricants segment.

 No Headlines